TrellixVulnTeam/swahilipython_SCMU/Lib/idlelib/README.txt

 IDLE MENU show the menu tree, annotated with the module or module object that implements the corresponding function.

-This file is descriptive, not prescriptive, and may have errors and omissions and lag behind changes in idlelib.
+This file ni descriptive, sio prescriptive, na may have errors and omissions na lag behind changes kwenye idlelib.

 IDLELIB FILES
-Implementation files not in IDLE MENU are marked (nim).
+Implementation files haiko kwenye IDLE MENU are marked (nim).
-Deprecated files and objects are listed separately as the end.
+Deprecated files na objects are listed separately kama the end.

 Startup
 -------